Introduction to algorithm design and analysis. Graph algorithms, greedy algorithms, data structures, dynamic programming, maximum flows.

 Failure to return your assignment in time will results in penalties and possibly absence of grading.
 Late submission of 24h or less will receive a penalty of 20%.
 In all other cases, your assignment will not be graded.

 Assignments may include guidelines and require particular formatting procedures.
-Solutions that do not follow the required format will not be graded.
+Solutions that do not follow the required format may not be graded.

 The quality of the presentation of your answers is important.
 Unreadable material, cryptic notations, or bad organization of the material may result in absence of grading.
 Clarity of your explanations will be an integral part of your final grade.